How to Enable Missing Hibernate Option in Windows Start Menu?

-Actually its a known issue in Vista.
+Actually its a known issue in Windows.
 The hibernate option automatically disappears whenever you run "Disk Cleanup" wizard.
 It happens because Disk Cleanup wizard also removes important Hibernate files to free up space on your hard drive.
 So if you use Hibernate feature, then make sure you always deselect "Hibernattion File Cleaner" option from the list whenever you run Disk Cleanup wizard in future.

 Anyway its very easy to re-enable the missing Hibernate option.
 If you are also not getting the option, you can bring it back by following these simple steps: